-The Handmade house is a project put together by Wide Open Road Art for Craft Victoria’s Craft Cubed Festival, 2017.
-In various locations within Melbourne’s CBD four artists manually crafted a house frame from rudimentary materials in three two hour time slots.
+Helen Mathwin and Susie Elliott developed, curated, participated in and managed The Handmade House, a three day multi-location show presented as part of Craft Victoria’s Craft Cubed 2017.
+In various locations within Melbourne’s CBD the artists manually crafted a house frame from rudimentary materials in three two hour time slots.
 This process was linked via live streaming to another three artists in downtown Castlemaine.
 These artists responded simultaneously with 3D printing, development and installation of small, digitally manufactured houses in the Wide Open Road Art cabinets.

 The different house installations were made with the artists in conversation across geographic distance and time lapses, and produced some striking work.